EfrainAD/100-Days-of-JavaScript/README.md

 <p>this. does not seem to work the way I thought I could use it.
 I need to keep an eye open for that.</p>
 <p>Had a better way to remove 'active' class.
 I could grab the list then did a .querySelector on the active class.</p>
 <p>I had a mis-understanding of what e.target will get when I click.
 I though if I put addEvntLister on .nav-list, I thought it would give me taht, not the a tag.
 I was wrong.
 I also relice that I need to put an if stament to check I have the right element before I tryed to do anything with e.target</p>

+## Day TwentyThree - TwentyNine
+<p>how I can use transition: all 0.3s; to take effect in both direction from changeing of adding a another class.
+I'll need to run an experement to make sure I understand this correctly.</p>

+## Day Thirty
+<p>Solution was clearning but I didn't like that if I want a symbol I may or not may not get it though.
+No idea how to tell what is better.</p>